 For the purpose of disclosure relating to ownership of data and information (mineral, surface, and access rights) in this technical report, the authors have relied exclusively on information provided by Serabi.
-As of March 1, 2019, all concessions owned by Serabi are in good standing, based on a title search conducted with the Ministry of Mines and Energy in Brazil.
+As of the effective date of this report, all concessions owned by Serabi are in good standing, based on a title search conducted with the Ministry of Mines and Energy in Brazil.
 The authors have not researched the property title or mineral rights for the Coringa Gold Project and express no legal opinion as to the ownership status of the property.